Requirements for Domestic and Regional Travel during Covid19 More Details

 The Airline accepts no further liability to the Passenger for any loss or expense whatsoever.

-In the event that the Airline needs to deny boarding to a Passenger, the Passenger will not be denied a seat until the Airline first asks for volunteers willing to give up their confirmed seats in exchange for compensation and travel on a later specified flight.
+In the event Airlink needs to deny boarding to a Passenger, the Passenger will not be denied a seat until Airlink first asks for volunteers willing to give up their confirmed seats in exchange for compensation and travel on the next available 4Z flight.

-If there are not enough volunteers, the Airline will deny boarding to Passengers in accordance with its company policy on boarding priority.
-If a Passenger is involuntarily denied boarding and has met all applicable check-in and boarding deadlines, the Airline will transport the Passenger on the next available flight and a letter of compensation will be e-mailed to the Passenger from the Airlink Customer Care department which will entitle the Passenger to -
+If there are not enough volunteers, Airlink will deny boarding to Passengers in accordance with its company policy on boarding priority.
+If a Passenger is involuntarily denied boarding and has met all the applicable check-in and boarding deadlines, Airlink will transport the Passenger on the next available 4Z flight.
+A letter of compensation will be e-mailed to the Passenger from the Airlink Customer Care department which will entitle the Passenger to: